 It doesn’t matter where you are, or what you’re doing: you only need some internet connection and your phone, laptop or tablet to solve any doubt you have.
 Wikipedia doesn’t know about borders, and for that reason anyone can collaborate with their knowledge or make any consultation at any time

 Anyone who calls himself a teacher or professor must have told you at least once in your life “…by the way, don’t use Wikipedia”, and probably they weren’t wrong when they told you that, because the downside of its free access is the fact that anyone, knowledgeable or not, can also write something inaccurate on the site.
 However, plenty of people tried to change the facts of scientific articles and those would get fixed by someone else within minutes; all the changes are tracked and will be checked.
 Also, most articles include a reasonable number of references, that we can access to verify the information.

 All the info in one place

-From how to tie a knot to what is in-play betting, you’ll find the topic that you were looking for, written and developed in a very comprehensive way.
+From how to tie a knot to the history of Japan, you’ll find the topic that you were looking for, written and developed in a very comprehensive way.
 Besides, the online encyclopedia not only splits itself into portals (art, history, technology etc), it also includes a “did you know” section and a list of headlines with the latest news around the globe.
 On a different note, Wikimedia Foundation (their hosting service) manages other projects that share the Wikipedia structure; among them we can find Wikivoyage or Wikiquotes.